gbv/format.gbv.de/pages/about/related/riley2010.md

-This list contains all 104 metadata standards linked to either [BARTOC](http://bartoc.org/) for knowledge organization systems (thesauri, classifications, subject headings...) or to their entry in this format database.
+This list contains all 104 metadata standards linked to either [BARTOC](http://bartoc.org/) for knowledge organization systems (thesauri, classifications, subject headings...), to entries from [Linked Open Vocabularies](../../rdf/voc/) for Ontologies, or to a corresponding entry in this format database.
 A later comparision will highlight differences or combine the categorization of *Seeing Standards* and the categorization of the GBV format database.

 * AACR2
 * ADL